Individual Taxpayer Support

 You will be helping families, children and our Jewish day schools all at the same time – and it won’t cost you a dime!
-More than 90 percent of JTO funds go to Jewish day school scholarships.
+A minimum of 90 percent of JTO funds go to Jewish day school scholarships.

 How can I support the JTO?